UCI-GDIM32-W25/in-class-activities-aconitephoenix/README.md

 ## W5
 ### Activity 1
 I feel like I would change IBreakable from an interface to an abstract, mainly because it seems that the IBreakables have a durability that cannot be implemented in the parent class because interfaces cannot have member variables.
-In general, I feel like Item and IBreakable could switch abstract and interface.
+I feel like Item and IBreakable could switch abstract and interface.
+In general, I do feel like the game data should be stored in something like a ScriptableObject as well.
 ### Activity 2

 ### Activity 3
 #### Scenario 1
+- Model-View-Controller with C# events:
+- Inheritance with polymorphism:
+    - Basic parent class, abstract class, and/or interface:
+- Finite State Machine with C# enums:
+- Singleton:
+- ScriptableObjects:
 #### Scenario 2
+- Model-View-Controller with C# events:
+- Inheritance with polymorphism:
+    - Basic parent class, abstract class, and/or interface:
+- Finite State Machine with C# enums:
+- Singleton:
+- ScriptableObjects:
 #### Scenario 3
+- Model-View-Controller with C# events:
+- Inheritance with polymorphism:
+    - Basic parent class, abstract class, and/or interface:
+- Finite State Machine with C# enums:
+- Singleton:
+- ScriptableObjects:
 ### Activity 4
 [Link to proposal doc](https://docs.google.com/document/d/11WOaLqc5etO8rKHDXbb_FdNeKd7ZzC0tJGFpK8PWQyE/edit?usp=sharing)